Show All Answers

 To share library resources in a fair and timely manner, there are limits for any library account at one time.
 Borrowing privileges are suspended when limits are exceeded

 Loan periods for most borrowed materials may be extended three times.
 Loan periods are:

 See our eBooks, Audiobooks & eMagazines page to learn more about our electronic lending services.
-For ebooks, there are various ebook providers, but most users will want to download the app for cloudLibrary, Libby or OverDrive.
-This may depend on your device.
-For emagazines, you will need to download the RBdigital app.
+Ebooks, eaudiobooks, and emagazines are available through the Libby or OverDrive apps.
 All of these resources are free with your library card but may require you to set up an additional account with the specific application.
 If you have any questions or need troubleshooting, contact the staff at any of our library branches.

 Most magazines and newspapers are available from library databases on our Magazines & Newspapers page.
-You can see a full list of all of our magazines and download current issues using RBdigital.
+You can see a full list of all of our magazines and download current issues using OverDrive or OverDrive’s Libby app.
 To search for specific magazine, journal, or newspaper articles use either our ProQuest or EBSCO MegaFILE databases.

 Borrowing privileges are suspended when limits are exceeded.
-When your account is blocked you also cannot borrow materials or download titles from the library’s ebook or eAudiobook platforms - cloudLibrary, Libby, and OverDrive.
+When your account is blocked you also cannot borrow materials or download titles from the library’s ebook or eAudiobook platforms.
 The library maintains the accuracy of customer accounts with regular address checks.
 Having correct contact information increases the probability of customers receiving library notices and avoiding fees.
 Each customer’s account is blocked once every two years.
 This provides an opportunity to update contact information including home address, phone number and email address.
 To unblock your account, visit, call, or email Washington County Library and provide your current contact information.
 Library staff will update your account and unblock your account.
 You will than have full access to library services.
 Call 651-731-1320 or email AskALibrarian@washcolib.libanswers.com.